andrew henderson menu

 For the willing investor, Grenada offers a few distinct advantages that no other CBI country in the region can offer.

 To begin with, it’s one of only two Caribbean citizenship-by-investment programs that offer visa-free access to China.
-If you do a lot of business in China or hope to do so, it might make sense to choose Grenada over other CBI programs.
+If you do a lot of business in China or hope to do so, it might make sense to choose Grenada over other CBI options.

 However, all that might be about to change with the US’s Advancing Mutual Interests and Growing our Success (AMIGOS) Act which was signed into law by the Biden administration in 2023.